Computer model locks in Jaguars vs. Titans score prediction for NFL Week 13

 AFC South division rivals meet in Week 13 of the 2025 NFL season when the Jacksonville Jaguars visit the Tennessee Titans.
 The Jaguars are in contention for the division title in Liam Coen's first season as head coach, while the Titans are once again in the mix for the No. 1 overall pick and have already dismissed head coach Brian Callahan.
 Mike McCoy has stepped in as the interim leader.

 Kickoff from Nissan Stadium is set for 1 p.m.
-ET on CBS and Paramount+ and the Jaguars are 6-point favorites in the latest Jaguars vs. Titans consensus odds.
-The total comes in at 41.5.
+ET on CBS and Paramount+, and the Jaguars are 5.5-point favorites in the latest Jaguars vs. Titans odds.
+The total comes in at 42 points.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Jaguars vs. Titans at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: